svb-hikip/hikipfe-react-public/README.md

 ## Guidelines for Collaborators

+**This code gets updated rapidly so whenever you do a small commit, push it immediately so that others can take note, otherwise you will keep working on things which are already done by others**

 - This source code and any contributions are the sole property of Sachin Bhat and HIKIP Technologies.
 - Create a Git Issue on whatever you are working on, so that everyone knows
 - Create a new branch, make your changes and send a pull request after you are done.
 Keep Syncing the changes made in master branch so that you are up to date.